La Coupole: Design and location

 The facility was designed, as was its predecessor at Watten, to receive, process and launch V-2 rockets at a high rate.
 Trains carrying V-2s would enter the heart of the complex through the Ida rail tunnel, where they would be unloaded.
-A large number of V-2s could be stored in the side tunnels; LOX would also be produced on-site ready for use.
+A large number of V-2s could be stored in the side tunnels; liquid oxygen would be produced on-site with five machines and a combined monthly capacity of 1500 tons.
 When the time came, the rockets would be moved into the octagonal preparation chamber where they would be lifted to a vertical position for fuelling and arming.
 From there they would be transported on motorised launch carriages, still in a vertical position, through the Gustav and Gretchen passageways.
 The launch pads were located at the end of the track on the floor of the quarry, from where the missiles would be fired.

 The priority target for the V-2s was 188 km away: London, which Hitler wanted to see pulverised by the end of 1943.
-The Allies were alarmed when an analyst found that part of the complex was aligned within half a degree of the Great Circle bearing on New York, and its equipment was large enough to accommodate a rocket twice the size of the V-2: the "America Rocket", the proposed A10 intercontinental ballistic missile.
+The Allies were alarmed when an analyst found that part of the complex was aligned within half a degree of the Great Circle bearing on New York City, and its equipment was large enough to accommodate a rocket twice the size of the V-2: the "America Rocket", the proposed A10 intercontinental ballistic missile.

 Although physically separate, another facility built in nearby Roquetoire was an integral part of the Wizernes complex.
 Umspannwerk C was built to house a Leitstrahl radio command guidance system which could be used to send course corrections to missiles launched from Wizernes to fine-tune their trajectory during the launch phase.